How to Compare Home Insurance

 Coverage C - Personal Property: make sure you have enough to replace all of your couches, clothes, appliances, electronics, etc. This can add up.

 Check my easy coverage definitions for simple explanations of different options.
-There are a few add-ons to always consider as they do not come standard in many home insurance policies:
+There are a few add-ons always to consider as they do not come standard in many home insurance policies:

-- Sewer Back-up/Sump Pump Coverage - flood damage from a backed up tub or toilet is usually excluded by default
+- Sewer Back-up/Sump Pump Coverage - flood damage from a backed-up tub or toilet is usually excluded by default

 - Mold Coverage - always excluded by default

 - Flood Insurance - still excluded by default

 3.)
 Deductibles: many policies have one deductible, though be sure to check if there is a separate deductible for wind/hail damage or damage from a hurricane.